unshaven/create_tfrecords/README.md

             daisy\
                 ....jpg

-  Note: Your dataset_dir should be /path/to/flowers and not /path/to/flowers/flowers_photos
+  Note: Your dataset_dir should be /path/to/flowers

 - tfrecord_filename (string): The output name of your TFRecord files.